-Sometimes there is such a thing as too much of a good thing — especially when it comes to applying blush.
-If you overcommit and apply too much rosy color, don’t panic.
-Your full beat can still be saved, says NYC-based makeup artist Kasey Spickard.
-Ahead, he gave us the run-down of what to do when this happens, how to remove the color, and most importantly, how not to end up looking like we fell head first into a palette of clown makeup.
+Sometimes you can have too much of a good thing — especially when it comes to applying blush.
+If you overcommit and apply too much rosy color, don’t panic: Your full beat can still be saved.
+NYC-based makeup artist Kasey Spickard gave us the run-down on what to do when this happens, how to remove the color, and most importantly, make sure it doesn’t look like you fell head first into a palette of clown makeup.

 Don’t Reach for a Makeup Remover